 At some point in everybody’s career, there is a moment where we must consider if we want to continue working a full-time position or take a step back to focus on other interests.
 While many people feel that retirement is an exciting transition, for others, it can be a scary experience.
 After all, when you spend your entire life working in a particular role, it can be overwhelming to transition out of it.
 However, there may be a simple solution when it comes to financial executives: consulting.

 According to a recent survey, three out of four financial executives see consulting as an attractive option when considering retirement.
-It’s not completely leaving the industry, but it’s a role that may offer the flexibility to focus on other areas of their life.
+It’s not completely leaving the industry, but it’s a role that may offer the flexibility to focus on other areas of their lives.
 It could mean the best of both worlds for someone who isn’t quite ready to hang up their hat but would like more freedom in their position.

 Is It Right for You?